Debt Validation: How to Make Debt Collectors Prove You Owe Money

 • information to help consumers exercise their rights under the FDCPA, including a tear-off dispute form with pre-written prompts for disputing a debt, and

 • disclosures required under certain laws.
-(12 C.F.R. § 1006.34).
+(12 C.F.R. § 1006.34 (2024).)

 During the 30-day period, the collector can continue attempts to collect the debt from you until they get your validation request.
 So, debt collectors generally can take legal action, like filing or continuing a lawsuit, during the 30-day period for disputing a debt, provided the collection activity does not overshadow and is not inconsistent with the consumer's right to dispute.
-(15 U.S.C. § 1692g(b)).
+(15 U.S.C. § 1692g(b) (2025).)

-If you receive notice of a lawsuit, make sure your response is timely—the deadline might be different than the 30-day deadline to request verification of the debt.
+If you receive notice of a lawsuit, make sure your response is timely.
+The deadline might be different than the 30-day deadline to request verification of the debt.

 When Debt Validation Can Help

-Checking who the original creditor is might help you decide whether you have grounds to dispute the debt.
+Checking who the original creditor is might help you decide whether you have grounds to challenge the debt.
 Also, collection agencies and original creditors are busy.
 While verification might seem as if it should be easy, it might take several weeks or longer.

 Requesting verification is particularly helpful if the debt has been sold, especially if it has changed hands more than once.
 Often, debt buyers have little information about the debts they own.
 They might try to collect the wrong amount or from people with similar names who don't owe the debt.
 If the debt collector can't verify what you owe, you might be able to reduce or even eliminate the debt.